TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 ## Navigation

-There are a lot of functions in KnowRoaming, from rate calculator, to phone number management, and we needed a way to efficiently layout these functions for users in as flat an architecture as possible.
+There are a lot of functions in KnowRoaming that needed to make it into the app, from rate calculator, to phone number management.
+We needed a way to efficiently layout these functions for users in as flat an architecture as possible.

 <figure class='folio_image' id='super-flat'>
 <a target='_blank'>